bytesandbalance/Rust-Data-Slides/chapter1/slidev/scripts.md

 3. **Parse the Response:** The USGS sends back the data in JSON format.
 The `UsgsDataSource` unpacks this JSON into a tidy list of `EarthquakeEvent` objects that we can use.
 4. **Handle Errors:** If anything goes wrong (like a network issue or incorrect parameters), it'll catch the error and let us know.

 The implementation details for these steps are in the `impl` block associated with the `UsgsDataSource` struct.
-We'll dive deeper into that in the next slide.

 ## Slide 6